serudda/reward-system/README.md

 ### Configure DISCORD KEYS

-1. Navigate to the "OAuth2" section in the Discord Developer Portal and select the "GENERAL" tab.
+1. Navigate to the "OAuth2" section in the [Discord Developer Portal](https://discord.com/developers/applications) and select your bot name

 <details>
 <summary>